March 11, 2019 | Sean Foo

 Powerful content marketing copy will help you dominate the search results in Google.

-In fact, 93% of all traffic comes from a search engine like Google while 72% of marketers recognize the single most effective SEO tactic is relevant content creation.
+In fact, 68% of online experiences come from a search engine like Google while 72% of marketers recognize the single most effective SEO tactic is relevant content creation.

 If you make the best resource for a topic, you will gain valuable attention, frame your business as an authority and eventually, you will experience an ROI in your content investment.